 What is MRI Right Arm With Contrast?

-Why is MRI Right Arm With Contrast done?
+What is MRI Right Arm With Contrast used for?

 - To diagnose upper limb spasticity (due to nervous breakdown affecting movement of upper arm movement)